NomicFoundation/hardhat/docs/src/content/tutorial/writing-and-compiling-contracts.md

 Paste the code below into the file and take a minute to read the code.
 It's simple and it's full of comments explaining the basics of Solidity.

+Additionally, [Alchemy](https://docs.alchemy.com) has a beginner smart contract tutorial called ["Hello World Smart Contract"](https://docs.alchemy.com/docs/hello-world-smart-contract).
+Along with HardHat, you'll learn how to use Metamask and Solidity as well as an RPC endpoint like the one that Alchemy provides.

 :::tip

 To get syntax highlighting and editing assistance for Solidity in Visual Studio Code, try [Hardhat for Visual Studio Code](/hardhat-vscode).